 I just had cataract surgery yesterday on my left eye, for a cataract that’s been there since 2005 when I had glaucoma surgery.
 It’s been something I’ve been mulling over for a few years.
 Every medical specialist who looks at my eyes always pointed out the lovely star shaped cataract sitting there, and were amazed that I could actually see through it.
 So seeing there are probably a lot of others out there waiting to have the same procedure, I thought I’d write a quick post about having cataract surgery – a patient’s view with cataracts.
 What it’s like to experience it.

 What are cataracts?

 Cataracts are a clouding of the natural lens of the eye.
 It’s more common than other eye conditions and the leading cause of blindness worldwide.
 There are numerous conditions that can cause the formation of cataracts including high myopia, eye surgery, prolonged corticosteroid use, previous eye injury or inflammation.
-I’ve had all of those, but my optometrist is of the opinion it was caused by the glaucoma surgery.
+I’ve had all of those (along with my other conditions), but my optometrist is of the opinion it was caused by the glaucoma surgery.